New U.S. Congress faces tricky course amid political uncertainty | Politics

 "From political division to a deadly pandemic to adversaries around the world, the hurdles before us are many and they are serious," Senate Majority Leader Mitch McConnell said on the Senate floor.
 "But there is also plenty of reason for hope," the Kentucky Republican added, citing the ongoing rollout of coronavirus vaccine.
 "I’d say 2021 looks bright already."

 House Majority Leader Steny Hoyer, the chamber's No. 2 Democrat, also said in a statement that he hoped the new Congress would "turn the page" on partisan division "and begin a new chapter of cooperation among Democrats and Republicans."
-A smaller Democratic majority and the still-raging coronavirus pandemic could make it trickier for Pelosi to lock down her re-election to that post, although Pelosi and her lieutenants say they are confident she will succeed.
+A smaller Democratic majority and the still-raging coronavirus pandemic could make re-election as speaker trickier for Pelosi, the only woman ever to hold job.
+But Pelosi and her lieutenants say they are confident she will succeed.

-House leaders announced social distancing guidelines that will restrict floor access to no more than 72 lawmakers at a time, forcing lawmakers to vote in groups.
+House leaders announced social distancing guidelines that restricted floor access to no more than 72 lawmakers at a time, forcing lawmakers to vote in groups.
 In the Senate, Vice President Mike Pence swore in 32 senators on Sunday, administering the oath of office in pairs due to COVID-19 restrictions.

 A Republican win of one or both Georgia Senate seats up for election on Tuesday would cement the Republican majority led by Mitch McConnell.
 Twin Democratic wins in Georgia would produce a 50-50 Senate, where Democratic Vice President-elect Kamala Harris would hold the tie-breaking once she is sworn in on Jan.
 20.